curv3d/curv/docs/language/Statements.rst

 Statements
 ==========

-A statement is a syntactic element (a phrase), distinct from an expression.
+A statement is a syntactic unit (a phrase), distinct from an expression, which expresses some action to carry out.
 There are 3 kinds of statements:

 * Element generators (found in list constructors).